Memoscopy/libMMU/README.md

 **Planned features**

+- Add support for other achitectures (ARM, X86, ...)
 - Allow users to write their own validation rules with either a custom made grammar DSL or traits implementations
 - Add support for Binary Code Analysis with `miasm`